 What is Doenjang?

-Salty, savory, and full of umami depth — it’s the base of so many delicious Korean recipes.
+Salty, savory, and full of umami depth — it’s the base of so many Korean recipes.
 It’s also vegan and gluten-free, making this Korean staple easy to vegetarianize or veganize.

 Instructions: